AudioMuse-AI - Let the choice happen, the open-source way

 .
 Standardization transforms the data for each feature to have a zero mean and unit variance across the entire dataset.
 This step is particularly crucial for distance-based clustering algorithms like K-Means.
 It prevents features with inherently larger numerical ranges from disproportionately influencing the distance calculations, ensuring that all features contribute more equitably to the clustering process.
 The mean and standard deviation (scale) computed by theStandardScaler

 for each feature are saved.
-These saved values are essential later for inverse transforming cluster centroids back to an interpretable scale, which aids in understanding the characteristics of each generated cluster.
+These saved values are used later for inverse transforming cluster centroids back to an interpretable scale, which aids in understanding the characteristics of each generated cluster.

 - This complete feature vector is then standardized using